 This course is taught in English.
+Textbooks and course materials are only offered in the English Language.

-BARBERING 1000 HOUR COURSE OVERVIEW
+BARBERING COURSE OVERVIEW

 Course Hours: 1000 clock hours

 The course is divided into pre-clinical classroom instruction and clinical service learning experiences.

 - 1. Pre-clinical Classroom Instruction: The first 210 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining hours are spent in the clinic classroom area where practical experience is gained. - 3.
 Distance Education Learning Experience: Students enrolled in the program with distance education will complete a portion of their education through online learning.